 3. Select the role for your new user, according to the level of access needed.
 We describe the user levels below!
 If the EmPress team is helping you troubleshoot, please select Administrator.

 4. Click the blue button to add your new user!
 If you left the user notification option checked, WordPress will automatically email your new user on your behalf and provide them with a link to reset their password.

-5. We recommend deleting users who no longer need access.
+6. Optional: We recommend deleting users who no longer need access.
 To do so, go to Users, hover over their username, and click the delete link.
 You can assign any of their old information to your username to preserve it.

 Administrator: This user can access anything in your dashboard.
 Assign this level to <em>press if we ask you for a login for troubleshooting.
 This is also the level you would assign to a designer and/or developer you work with on your site.